Car brakes fall into two categories: drum brakes and disc brakes.

 Both drum brakes and disc brakes use hydraulic mechanisms to generate braking force.

-Essentially, when you push down on your vehicle’s brake pedal, a piston inside the master cylinder compresses brake fluid and transmits it to points near your wheels via brake lines.
+When you push down your vehicle’s brake pedal, a piston inside the master cylinder compresses brake fluid and transmits it to points near your wheels via brake lines.

-In a drum braking system, this pressurized brake fluid forces the pistons inside the wheel cylinder outwards.
+The pressurized hydraulic fluid forces the pistons inside the wheel cylinder outwards in a drum braking system.
 These pistons, in turn, push a set of drum brake shoes against the brake drum to generate friction, slowing down your vehicle.

-On the flip side, in a disc braking system, the pressurized brake fluid is delivered to a brake caliper.
-This brake caliper then squeezes a set of disc brake pads (a.k.a. friction pads) against the brake rotor (a.k.a. wheel rotor or brake disc), generating stopping friction.
+On the flip side, your vehicle delivers the pressurized hydraulic fluid to a brake caliper in a disc braking system.
+The brake caliper then squeezes a set of disc brake pads (a.k.a. friction pads) against the brake rotor (a.k.a. wheel rotor or brake disc), generating friction to halt wheel movement.

 B. Braking Power

-Your rotating disc brakes are constantly exposed to the atmosphere, so they can dissipate the heat generated during braking quickly.
+Your rotating disc brakes are constantly exposed to the atmosphere, so they can quickly dissipate the heat generated during braking.

 But since drum brakes are closed (not exposed to air), heat dissipation would be much slower.
-This can cause brake fade, which is a loss in braking power due to overheating due to inefficient heat dissipation.
+This can cause brake fade — a loss in braking power due to overheating from inefficient heat dissipation.

-The disc brakes’ exposure to the air outside also means that it’ll work better in wet conditions.
+The disc brakes’ exposure to the air outside also means it’ll work better in wet conditions.

 How?

-Since a disc brake is open to the atmosphere, it can sling off any moisture accumulated while driving quickly.
-Moreover, the brake or friction pads rubbing against the wheels can also wipe away any water, just like how your wiper blade wipes the water off your windshield.
+Since a disc brake is open to the atmosphere, it can quickly sling off any moisture accumulated while driving.
+Moreover, the brake or friction pads rubbing against the wheels can also wipe away any water, just like your wiper blade wipes the water off your windshield.

-In drum brakes, however, moisture might get trapped inside the drum and take more time to dry.
-This can affect the frictional force your brake shoe and brake drum pair can generate, compromising braking power.
+However, moisture might get trapped inside the drum and take more time to dry in drum brakes, impacting braking performance.
+The moisture can affect the frictional force your brake shoe and brake drum pair generate, compromising braking power.

 C. Brake Maintenance Needs